Nucific Bio X4 Review – Expensive Weight Loss Probiotic?

 You take one capsule with each meal (three times a day).
 You can take two capsules with every meal but you are advised not to exceed 6 capsules per day.
 The website doesn’t explain why, but remember there are not supposed to be any side effects!

 I say this in jest.
-You should of course check the ingredients thoroughly before taking any supplement.
+You should of course check the ingredients thoroughly before taking any dietary supplement.

 Any Money Back Guarantee?